Private visiting vessels

 St Helier and Gorey are classed as a “Designated Port” by virtue of both Article 12 of the Customs and Excise (Jersey) Law, 1999 and the Immigration (Designated Ports of Entry and Exit) (Jersey) Act 2011.

-Electronic Travel Authorisation (ETA)
+Electronic travel authorisation (ETA)

-Check visa and passport requirements on gov.je
+Check visa, ETA and passport requirements for travel to Jersey on gov.je for up to date information.

 When to fly a Q flag